 One of the most overlooked (and simplest) home remedies for ovarian cancer includes going outside and grabbing a bit of sunshine.
-Studies have shown that vitamin D has properties, and is significantly linked to ovarian cancer prevalence.
+Studies have shown that vitamin D has anti-cancer properties, and is significantly linked to ovarian cancer prevalence.
 In other words, let the sunshine in from time to time; it can’t hurt!

-The high concentration of in green tea, namely a broad variety of catechins and , make it a healthy beverage choice.
+The high concentration of antioxidants in green tea, namely a broad variety of catechins and , make it a healthy beverage choice.
 Catechins are known to induce apoptosis (automatic cell death) of cancerous cells, preventing them from dividing and spreading throughout the body.
 If you are at high risk of developing ovarian cancer (environmental, menstrual, genetic, etc.), then you can try adding green tea to your daily diet.

-Word of Caution: Any type of cancer should be taken with the utmost seriousness, and a formal consultation with an oncologist or medical professional is recommended.
+Word of Caution: Any type of cancer should be taken with the utmost seriousness, and formal consultation with an oncologist or medical professional is recommended.
 Many of these suggestions are preventative strategies, complementary treatments, and ways to help recover from the side effects of formal treatment, but should not fully replace formal, pharmaceutical cancer treatments.